 Purposes and Scope: Journal of Medical Safety (JMS) is an official English journal for `International Association of Risk Management in Medicine (IARMM)’.
 The journal welcomes any manuscripts around the world.
 The purpose of this publication is to distribute original articles, short communications and review articles on health and safety improvement based on quality and quantity Aspects.
 Appropriate topics include, but not limited to, problems related to patient safety (clinical safety), environment health, life-style disease, community health, occupational health, medical accidents, food product health, international health, mental health and health issues for aging population.

-This print version journal (ISSN 1349-5232) is distributed 1 or 2 times every year and the e-version journal (ISSN 1349-5240) is published at some appropriate times.
+This online journal (ISSN 1349-5240) is distributed 1 or 2 times every year.
 You should use e-mail for rapid communication with the editorial office concerning submission of your manuscripts.
 Each copy contains information for IARMM members (i.e., Committees' Announcement, Meeting Summary, Information of Conference, Free Basic Textbook, Library, Information of Patient Safety, Drug Safety, Food Safety, Chemicals Safety, Environment Safety, Occupational Safety, and Available Position).

 We hope this journal is effective to promote the worldwide scientific activities in safe medicine.

 Ryoji Sakai (IARMM.
 WHRMC, etc.)

 Nathalie de Marcellis-Warin (Ecole Polytechnique de Montreal, Montreal)

 Joon Pil Cho

 (Russian Acadey of Science, RF State Scientific Cent.
 Inst.